De Nieuwe en Onbekende Weereld

-De Nieuwe en Onbekende Weereld (Dutch) or The New and Unknown World (English) is a book by Arnoldus Montanus.
+De Nieuwe en Onbekende Weereld (Dutch) or The New and Unknown World (English) is a 1671 travel book by Arnoldus Montanus.
+It describes the New World, and it depicts the region in its illustrations.
 It was published by Jacob van Meurs.
 It was published, after translation into English, by John Ogilby.
 The book has 125 engravings made of copper.
 It has 70 plates and 16 maps.